 - Received Susan Vaughan Foundation, Toyota Tapestry Foundation, and The Joseph and Mary Cacioppo Foundation grants to fund habitat improvements and purchase of equipment including nature surveillance cameras and computer microscopes

 - Program received the 2005 Lucie Wray Todd Award for environmental education from the Houston Audubon Society.
-OC teacher, Ann Hightower, teaches community workshops on Outdoor Classroom curriculum each year.
+OC teacher, Ann Hightower, has taught over a dozen Outdoor Classroom workshops to other independent schools and at conferences.
 She also leads students in the yearly Birdathon.

 - Students observe, measure, and document plant growth and research plant information.
 The gardening skills are incorporated into the students' math, science, language arts, and art curriculum.